jcasimir/railsconf_tutorials/source/sessions/factored_mvc.markdown

 <%= render :partial => 'tags' -%>
 ```

-Run `bundle exec rake test:lockdown` again.
-It should fail.
+Run the tests again.
+They should fail.

+{% terminal %}
+$ bundle exec rake test:lockdown
+{% endterminal %}

-Reset the code with `git checkout .`.
-We're ready to refactor.
+When you are done reset the code again because we are ready to refactor

+{% terminal %}
+$ git checkout .
+{% endterminal %}

 Commit your changes.